 These questions and answers to them are meant to get the wheels turning.
 There are no right or wrong answers but you cannot be passive in this exercise.
-This is a list of expansive and open questions smart bloggers should be asking themselves:

 - How happy am I overall with my blog out of 10?